Log arrays and tensors#

 method to add values one by one:

-You can then display the values of series field (in this case, "array"
+You can then display the values of series field (in this case, "my-series"

 ) as a chart in Neptune.